-Neither teacher assistants nor teacher aides shall assume the instructional responsibility for designing the educational programs for students, but may assist the employee by:
+Education assistants shall not assume the instructional responsibility for designing the educational programs for students, but may be directed by the employee to:

-- a. providing assistance to individual students and groups of students;
+a. providing assistance to individual students and groups of students;

 - b. monitoring students;

 - c. maintaining student records;

 - d. providing advice/guidance to students